rr326/waboardsailing/content/pages/sites/Magnuson_Park.md

 to get to the better wind.
 Worse, if something goes wrong, the wind is pushing you away from shore.

-That said, Mags is moderately foregiving because unless the wind is very westerly, there is plenty of land mass for your to slog/swim back to.
+That said, Mags is moderately forgiving because unless the wind is very westerly, there is plenty of land mass for your to slog/swim back to.
 On the picture below, the distance between the launch and the boat launch downwind (N) is about 200 yards, and there's plenty of land mass north of that.